skippyr/becho/PLANNING.md

 error and show you a good spacing.

 What about special sequences like `\n` and `\t`?
-As describe in the start of this document, `becho` will interpret them instead of printing them, how it will handle the line break and the spacing of a tab character?
+As describe in the start of this document, `becho` can interpret them if the flag `--escape` is used, how it will handle the line break and the spacing of a tab character?

 When interpreting those special sequences: